viral32111/apc-ups-exporter/README.md

 ### Examples

-Fetch data from the network information server at `192.168.0.5` on port `3551`, and serve metrics at `/metrics` on loopback port `5000` every 15 seconds.
+Fetch data from the Network Information Server at `192.168.0.5` on port `3551`, and serve metrics at `/metrics` on loopback port `5000` every 15 seconds.

 ```
 $ apc-ups-exporter --nis-address 192.168.0.5